-In 1857 a Coastguard Station and Custom House was constructed on Anchor Green, North Berwick and the Board of Trade established a Rocket Brigade when twenty-two men volunteered to join.
+The first reference to a Customs Officer was Patrick Douglas, Captain of His Majesty's Customs House, Boat Station, North Berwick who was made an honorary burgess in June 1766.
+A Coastguard Station and Custom House was constructed on Anchor Green in 1857, North Berwick and the Board of Trade established a Rocket Brigade when twenty-two men volunteered to join.
 The new station linked with the Seacliff Station to the east and covered the coast westwards as far as Leith.
 Seacliff, in turn linked with Dunbar and so the whole southern approach to the Forth was covered from the shore.

 The 'puffer' more associated with the Clyde was also a common sight on the Firth of Forth, carrying cargo of eighty to one hundred tons up and down the east coast.
 They earned their name puffer from the noise the early steam engines made when their exhaust was released into the atmosphere with a load puffing noise.
 They stopped puffing when condensers were fitted but the name stuck.
 The closure of the Firth of Forth for security reasons during WW1 dealt a deathblow to the east coast trade.
 Commodities were moved by road and rail for the duration of the conflict and the 'puffers' were never seen again.

 In March 1886 the Town Council received a letter from Matthew Galloway requesting permission to make a temporary